Most of the chicken farmers ask how many hens per rooster do I need? Are you also worried about this?

 How Many Roosters Should I Keep?

-For every flock of 10 hens of large chicken breed keep 1 rooster and for 6 bantam hens keep 1 rooster.
+For every flock of 10 hens of a large chicken breed, keep 1 rooster, and for 6 bantam hens, keep 1 rooster.

-You can see pecking order in your chicken flocks.
+You can see the pecking order in your chicken flocks.

-In chickens, pecking order is a natural process which shows a hierarchy of top power roosters to lower one.
-Sometimes you can see the fight between them when they are serving their hens.
+In chickens, pecking order is a natural process that shows a hierarchy of top-power roosters to lower ones.
+Occasionally you can see the fight between them when they are serving their hens.

 Do You Need a Rooster for Eggs?